 My family and I have been vacationing in Baja California for as long as I can remember.
 I believe the first time I went I was six years old.
 In fact, my parents had both been traveling to Baja independently for years before they met each other 35 years ago.
 So believe me when I say that Mexico is awesome.
 But it’s much more that just the land of delicious tacos, beautiful beaches, and refreshing margaritas.
 Don’t get me wrong, there is a ton of great food and endless amounts of beach to relax on, but there have also been centuries of culture and change and turmoil that shaped the people and landscape of the country into what it is today.
-Guadalajara is a the capital of Jalisco and the cultural center of western Mexico with plenty of museums, art and shopping to fill any amount of time.
+Guadalajara is a the capital of the state of Jalisco and the cultural center of western Mexico with plenty of museums, art and shopping to fill any amount of time.

 Guadalajara is really easy to get to – only a 3 hour flight from LAX and not terribly expensive for a round trip international flight.
 But if you want to save about $200 I recommend flying out of Tijuana.
 I’ve mentioned this before and if you’re within a few hours of the border it just makes sense.
 We pretty much fly Volaris exclusively, because they always have great deals and no hassle exchanges on tickets.
 We bought these tickets a year in advance for $99.
 My parents called me out of the blue and said, “Do you want to go to Guadalajara next year?”
 This was my first trip to mainland Mexico, how could I turn that down?